Table of contents

 No editor would be able to read through a text with improper grammar and not correct it.
 Sometimes, improper punctuation causes the meaning of a sentence to be misinterpreted.
-This is why it's important that professionals find errors in writing.
+This is why professionals must find errors in writing.

 Typos are one of the most common mistakes made by writers.
-The writer should proofread their work multiple times before publishing, to ensure there aren't any typos in it.
+The writer should proofread their work multiple times before publishing to ensure there aren't any typos.

-When a writer self-edits, they may miss certain errors that can only be found in the published version of their work.
+When a writer self-edits, they can miss certain errors that can only be found in the published version of their work.
 This is particularly problematic for works with large word counts.

-There are countless mistakes that writers make, such as reverse punctuation or misplaced commas.
-Even short blog posts can be published without editing, but anything longer than 2,000 words should definitely have an editor's eye over it before publishing to avoid any major issues with grammar and format.
+The writers make countless mistakes, such as reverse punctuation or misplaced commas.
+Short blog posts can be published without editing.
+But anything over 2,000 words should have an editor's eye over it.
+Do it before publishing to avoid any major issues with grammar and format.

 Before you publish your work, hire an editor to proofread it.
 An editor will find errors that may get missed because of reading fatigue due to self-editing.